 What recharging looks like

-Recharge Day offers our team time to spend alone, run errands, get caught up on housework, rest, have fun, or do something that sparks creativity.
-Our team has been loving the extra day off and making the most of it.
+Recharge Days offer our team time to spend alone, run errands, get caught up on housework, rest, have fun, or do something that sparks creativity.
+Our team has been loving the extra days off and making the most of it.
 Take a look at some of our Recharge Day highlights!

 “Recharge Day means an actual commitment to mental health.
 It feels so good to not only have your employer believe in you as an employee, but fully care about your well-being.
 It’s a freeing and empowering feeling.” – Matt Horning, UX Strategist & Developer

 “I often find that I make everyone else’s care, except my own, a priority.
 Recharge day is a day just for me.
 It’s a day where I can reflect on myself and my needs.
 By taking care of myself I know I’ll be a better co-worker, friend, and mom.
 Recharge day helps keep me accountable to refilling my tank.
 It’s magical. – Valerie Baier, Senior Designer

 “An ability to slow down and push pause on life.
 I love that we have created an environment where we can all focus on what’s important to us.
 What fills our cup.
 A no guilt, no pressure day just for me.” – Heather, Co-Founder & CEO